open-telemetry/opentelemetry-demo/docs/services/frauddetectionservice.md

 # Fraud Detection Service

-This services analyses incoming orders and detects malicious customers.
+This service analyses incoming orders and detects malicious customers.
 This is only mocked and received orders are printed out.

 ## Auto-instrumentation